Table of Contents[Hide][Show]

 Outdoors and in, Albany, Georgia believes in sharing free things for families to do.
 Locals like to say “history and nature flow here” on the banks of the Flint River and throughout downtown.
 Here are the budget-friendly places you won’t want to miss during your visit.

 An easy drive from Atlanta or Tallahassee, Albany is worth adding to your southeast road trip itinerary.
 Why?
-It’s got a beautiful park along the Flint River, a kid-friendly art museum and is the birthplace of the legendary American singer and composer Ray Charles.
-The best part?
+First, it’s got a beautiful park along the Flint River.
+Second, a kid-friendly art museum.
+And lastly, is the birthplace of the legendary American singer and composer Ray Charles.
+The best part though?
 Most of the great things to do in Albany are free.
-Here are our favorite things to do.

 Explore six acres in downtown Albany along the Flint River in RiverWalk Park.
 Plan to picnic on the lawn.
 Then stroll the 2.6 paved miles along the river.
 That’s the round trip total distance.
 Head to the overlook named for Horace King, a distinguished African American engineer and architect.
 King built the Bridge House in 1858, now a gateway to riverfront experiences.
 The walk is part of the Greenways Trail System, 1.3 miles each way.